-- (23) If the Principal Organiser considers that the request to undertake an activity under the terms of the Code of Practice has not been handled in accordance with the practices of the Code they can request a review.
-They can do this by writing to the Vice-Chancellor within 14 days of receipt of the outcome of the decision in relation to the activity.
-The request must state the grounds for requesting a review. - (24) The Vice-Chancellor (or Deputy Vice-Chancellor & Provost in his/her absence) may seek any further information they require to reach a view on the request.
-If the review is upheld, the Vice-Chancellor will ensure that appropriate action is taken to remedy the situation and will inform the Principal Organiser in writing of the outcome.
+- 23. If the Principal Organiser considers that the request to undertake an activity under the terms of the Code of Practice has not been handled in accordance with the practices of the Code they can request a review.
+They can do this by writing to the Chair of Council within 14 days of receipt of the outcome of the decision in relation to the activity.
+The request must state the grounds for requesting a review. - 24.
+The Chair of Council (or their Deputy in his/her absence) may seek any further information they require to reach a view on the request.
+If the review is upheld, the Chair of Council will ensure that appropriate action is taken to remedy the situation and will inform the Principal Organiser in writing of the outcome.
 If the review is dismissed then the Principal Organiser will be informed in writing of this and there will be no further opportunity to pursue the matter within the University.